Sunderland man stashed half a million pounds of drugs behind a piano

 Ms Smithies told the court that Dixon was driving the car and Trott-Dixon was in the passenger seat.

-Dixon, of Albert Place, Washington, alleges that although she suspected the bag contained money she did not know it was it had been raised through drug sales.
+Dixon, of Albert Place, Washington, alleged that although she suspected the bag contained money she did not know it was it had been raised through drug sales.

 Judge Adams said she had been “exploited and used as a driver to get to Liverpool” and issued her with a 12-month community order and 80 hours of unpaid work.